magento/devdocs/guides/v2.2/cloud/project/project-conf-files_magento-app.md

 Attribute | Description
 --------- | -----------
-`document_root` | The path relative to the root of the application that is exposed on the web.
+`root` | The path relative to the root of the application that is exposed on the web.
 Typical values include `/public` and `/web`.
 `passthru` | The URL used in the event that a static file or PHP file cannot be found.
 This URL is typically the front controller for your applications, often `/index.php` or `/app.php`.
-`index_files` | Static files, such as `index.html`, to serve your application.
+`index` | Static files, such as `index.html`, to serve your application.
 This key expects a collection.
 You must include the static file(s) in the whitelist as an index file, like `- \.html$`.
 `blacklist` | A list of files that should never be executed.
 Has no effect on static files.
 `whitelist` | A list of static files (as regular expressions) that can be served.
 Dynamic files (for example, PHP files) are treated as static files and have their source code served, but they are not executed.
 `expires` | The number of seconds to cache whitelisted content in the browser.
 This attribute enables the cache-control and expires headers for static content.
 If this value is not set, the `expires` directive and resulting headers are not included when serving static content files.